tdiprima/threejs-playground/docs/Image Drawing Coordinates.md

 ## Image Drawing Coordinates

-Below is an example JavaScript program using Three.js that allows the user to load an image, draw on it, and retrieve the coordinates of the user's drawing.
+Below is an example JavaScript program that allows the user to load an image, draw on it, and retrieve the coordinates of the user's drawing.

 The program will write the actual image coordinates of the freedrawing to the console.

 To get started, make sure you have included the Three.js library in your HTML file.
 You can include it using the following script tag: